Kong/terraform-provider-konnect/docs/resources/mesh_metric.md

 Optional:

 - `mode` (String) Configuration of TLS for Prometheus listener.
-Not Null; must be one of ["Disabled", "ProvidedTLS", "ActiveMTLSBackend"]
+Default: "Disabled"; must be one of ["Disabled", "ProvidedTLS", "ActiveMTLSBackend"]